Contents: Review – Key Features – Features & Benefits – Specifications

 SPORT uses the highest Power delivery and lowest levels of EB and HSTC to deliver 100% performance through all six gears, maximum torque and power at all throttle positions and minor intervention from HSTC.

 USER mode allows the rider to choose between the 3 settings for each parameter and save the setting for future use.

-The CB1000R’s chassis is unchanged for 2021 and employs a mono-backbone steel frame and uses split-tightening aluminium pivot plates to grip the signature 574.2mm single-sided swingarm.
+The CB1000R’s chassis employs a mono-backbone steel frame and uses split-tightening aluminium pivot plates to grip the signature 574.2mm single-sided swingarm.
 Rake is set at 25° with trail of 100mm.
 Wheelbase is 1455mm with wet weight of 212kg.
 Weight bias is 48.5%/ 51.5% front/rear.

 A ‘natural crouch’ is afforded by the relaxed rider triangle of wide, tapered aluminium handlebars matched to an 830mm seat height.
 The flangeless fuel tank too, is broad-shouldered, but heavily cut-away to allow plenty of knee room.